 Do you believe the Bible literally?
 No. We take the Bible seriously, but not literally.
 We believe God is Still Speaking through our natural world, scientific discovery, music and art, other world faith traditions, and prophets and theologians who have lived since the Bible was written.
 For more check out this page.

 I’m not a member; can I take communion?
 Yes!
 We believe the table is God’s table first, and God is the host.
 All people, no matter your membership status in this church, another church, or no church, who wish to participate may.
 We serve gluten-free bread and grape juice so that all my freely take.

 New Members and Their Sponsors

-What does it take to become a member of Arlington Community Church?
-We hold a series of 4 membership classes approximately 2-3 times a year.
-These classes include a conversations on the United Church of Christ and Arlington Community Church, how we see and use the Bible, our personal faith journeys, and a small service project.
-Please talk with Pastor Tony if you are interested in membership.
+-What does it take to become a member of Arlington Community Church?
+We hold membership classes regularly for folks who are interested in joining, or simply in learning more about our community and tradition.
+These classes include a conversations on the United Church of Christ and Arlington Community Church, how we see and use the Bible, and our personal faith journeys.
+Write to Rev. Nate (email@example.com) for more information.

 What does membership get me?
 Membership gives you the opportunity to vote on congregational issues such as calling a pastor, setting the budget and large financial matters, and shaping the direction of the congregation.

 Why the Love Dove?
 The Love Dove is on one of the stained glass windows in the Sanctuary, near the south west corner.
 This window and the one opposite it in the south east corner, give us the commandments Jesus gave his disciples, To love the Lord your God, and to Love your Neighbor.
 We have claimed this symbol of love as our logo.
 Two other stained glass windows over the doors to the Fireside Room symbolize our two sacraments, baptism and communion.